hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 > A **page** is a fixed-size block of data.
 It can contain tuples, meta-data, indexes or log records.

 ##### 1.2.1 Files Layout
-There are three ways to organize pages inside a file.
+There are 3 ways to organize pages inside a file.
 - **Heap File Organization**: an unordered collection of pages where tuples are stored in random order.
 So pages need meta-data to track what pages exist and which one have free space.
 Here you can see two ways to represent:
 ![LinkedList](/img/DataBase/LinkedList.jpeg){:height="70%" width="70%"}
 ![PageDirectory](/img/DataBase/PageDirectory.jpeg){:height="70%" width="70%"}